Here at Air & Grace, we're passionate about supporting other small businesses.

 I was worried about the legal aspects of business, as starting a business in France requires paperwork, accounting notions, etc...
 What did I need to start a small business here?

-The Prince's Trust gave me the answers to my questions, and reassured me in my business journey.
+The King's Trust gave me the answers to my questions, and reassured me in my business journey.
 They said that it was okay for me to start my business while having another job, as my side hustle will happen after my corporate working hours.

-Then in 2019, I won "The Most Promising Newcomer Award" from The Prince's Trust Scotland.
+Then in 2019, I won "The Most Promising Newcomer Award" from The King's Trust Scotland.
 It made me very proud.
 I also appeared in an ad for the Trust in 2020, I did a few videos where I shared my story, and today I am a Young Ambassador.

 I would tell them that no man is an island, so it's okay to ask for help.
 One thing that I was surprised with in my journey, is the amount of free information and help there is for entrepreneurs here in the UK.